-In Reindalspasset, potential décollements and low-angle thrusts folded into a gentle upright anticline and possibly forming an antiformal thrust stack were identified on seismic data within Lower-Middle Devonian strata of the Wood Bay and/or Grey Hoek and/or Wijde Bay formations and uppermost Devonian-Mississippian rocks of the Billefjorden Group (Figure 4g).
-In tectonically thickened and mildly folded uppermost Devonian-Mississippian rocks, low-angle brittle-ductile thrust faults are comprised of phyllitic (i.e., sheared) and brittle coals (penetrated by well 7816/12-1 at a depth of 2261-2280 meters; Eide et al., 1991) that are similar to sheared uppermost Devonian-Mississippian coals in Pyramiden, and are arranged into potential duplexes that are comparable to duplexes and thrust systems in uppermost Devonian-Mississippian sedimentary rocks in Pyramiden (Figure 1 and Figure 3b) and Sassenfjorden-Tempelfjorden (Figure 1, and Figure 4b and e).
-The geometries of these duplexes, thrusts and décollements on seismic data in Spitsbergen are similar to analogous structures on seismic data worldwide (e.g., Morley et al., 2017, their figure 8).
-Potential Lower-Middle Devonian rocks show wedge-shaped duplex structures, décollements, folding and thrusting comparable to deformation structures in analogous rocks in Andrée Land, e.g., Bråvallafjella Fold Zone (Piepjohn, 2000; Dallmann and Piepjohn, 2020), and in southern Spitsbergen (e.g., Røkensåta; Figure 1a; Dallmann, 1992), thus potentially supporting the preservation of Devonian sedimentary rocks of the Andrée Land Group (and/or Mimerdalen Subgroup) east of the Billefjorden Fault Zone in Reindalspasset, pending that the observed normal fault does actually represent the southern continuation of the Billefjorden Fault Zone (Figure 4g; see section 5.3).
-The presence of décollements within Lower-Middle (lowermost Upper?)
-Devonian rocks is further supported by the observation of similar structures between shale and sandstone units of the Wood Bay and Grey Hoek formations in Andrée Land (Roy, 2007, 2009; Roy et al., unpublished).
+In Reindalspasset, potential décollements and low-angle thrusts folded into a gentle upright anticline and possibly forming an antiformal thrust stack were identified on seismic data within Lower-Middle Devonian strata of the Wood Bay and/or Grey Hoek and/or Wijde Bay formations and uppermost Devonian-Mississippian rocks of the Billefjorden Group (Fig. 5g).
+In tectonically thickened and mildly folded uppermost Devonian-Mississippian rocks, low-angle brittle-ductile thrust faults are comprised of phyllitic (i.e., sheared) and brittle coals (penetrated by well 7816/12-1 at a depth of 2261-2280 m; Eide et al., 1991) that are similar to sheared uppermost Devonian-Mississippian coals in Pyramiden and are arranged into potential duplexes that are comparable to duplexes and thrust systems in uppermost Devonian-Mississippian sedimentary rocks in Pyramiden (Figs. 1 and 4b) and Sassenfjorden-Tempelfjorden (Figs. 1 and 5b, e).
+The geometries of these duplexes, thrusts, and décollements on seismic data in Spitsbergen are similar to analogous structures on seismic data worldwide (e.g., Morley et al., 2017, their Fig. 8).
+Potential Lower-Middle Devonian rocks show sigmoid-shaped duplex structures, décollements, folding and thrusting comparable to deformation structures in analogous rocks in Andrée Land, e.g., Bråvallafjella Fold Zone (Piepjohn, 2000; Dallmann and Piepjohn, 2020), and in southern Spitsbergen (e.g., Røkensåta; Fig. 1a; Dallmann, 1992), thus potentially supporting the preservation of Devonian sedimentary rocks of the Andrée Land Group (and/or Mimerdalen Subgroup) east of the Billefjorden Fault Zone in Reindalspasset, pending that the observed normal fault does actually represent the southern continuation of the Billefjorden Fault Zone (Fig. 5g; see Sect.
+5.3).
+The presence of décollements within Lower-Middle (-lowermost Upper?)
+Devonian rocks is further supported by the observation of similar structures between shale and sandstone units of the Wood Bay and Grey Hoek formations in Andrée Land (Roy, 2007, 2009).

-Based on the significant differences in deformation styles, it is probable that the décollements and backward-dipping duplexes in sheared uppermost Devonian-Mississippian coals-coaly shales decoupled early Cenozoic Eurekan deformation between folded, shale-rich, Lower Devonian rocks and undeformed to poorly-deformed uppermost Devonian-Permian sedimentary strata in Pyramiden (Figure 2 and Figure 3b).
-Seismic data in Sassenfjorden-Tempelfjorden also show potential duplexes and décollements within uppermost Devonian-Mississippian coal-rich deposits (Figure 4a, b, d and e).
-In these fjords, steeply dipping, basement-seated brittle faults seem to have propagated upwards during early Cenozoic Eurekan deformation, resulting in fault-propagation folding and reverse offsets in uppermost Devonian-Permian sedimentary strata (Figure 4a and c).
-These faults die out upwards within uppermost Devonian-Pennsylvanian sedimentary rocks, while minor early Cenozoic thrusts crosscutting Pennsylvanian-

-Permian sedimentary strata appear to flatten downwards and die out into high-amplitude seismic reflections interpreted as uppermost Devonian-Mississippian coals, thus, also suggesting decoupling of Eurekan deformation by early Cenozoic décollements in uppermost Devonian-Mississippian coals of the Billefjorden Group.
+Based on the significant differences in deformation styles, it is probable that the décollements and backward-dipping duplexes in sheared uppermost Devonian-Mississippian coals-coaly shales decoupled early Cenozoic Eurekan deformation between folded, shale-rich, Lower Devonian rocks and undeformed to poorly deformed uppermost Devonian-Permian sedimentary strata in Pyramiden (Figs. 3 and 4b).
+Seismic data in Sassenfjorden-Tempelfjorden also show potential duplexes and décollements within uppermost Devonian-Mississippian coal-rich deposits (Fig. 5a, b, d, and e).
+In these fjords, steeply dipping, basement-seated brittle faults seems to have propagated upwards during early Cenozoic Eurekan deformation, resulting in fault-propagation folding and reverse offsets in uppermost Devonian-Permian sedimentary strata (Fig. 5a and c).
+These faults die out upwards within uppermost Devonian-Pennsylvanian sedimentary rocks, while minor early Cenozoic thrusts crosscutting Pennsylvanian-Permian sedimentary strata appear to flatten downwards and die out into high-amplitude seismic reflections interpreted as uppermost Devonian-Mississippian coals, thus also suggesting decoupling of Eurekan deformation by early Cenozoic décollements in uppermost Devonian-Mississippian coals of the Billefjorden Group.